shediao/argparse.hpp/README.md

 // fc_args.additional_files would contain {"item1.txt", "item2.txt", "item3.txt"}
 ```
 **Important Notes on Positional Arguments:**
--   The order of definition for `add_positional` calls must match the expected order on the command line.
+-   Positional arguments can appear anywhere on the command line, provided they are not interpreted as a value for an option.
+-   They are parsed in the order they are defined using `add_positional`.
--   A positional argument is considered required if it's bound to a non-`std::optional` type and no default value is provided.
-The parser will raise an error if it's missing.
+-   **Binding to Non-Container Types:** When a positional argument is bound to a non-container type (e.g., `int`, `std::string`), it consumes one command-line argument.
+The parser then expects the next positional argument as per its definition.
+-   **Binding to Compile-Time Sized Containers:** If bound to a container with a compile-time known size (e.g., `std::pair`, `std::tuple`, `std::array<T, N>`), it consumes N command-line arguments to fill the container's elements sequentially.
+-   **Binding to Dynamically-Sized Containers (Variadic):** If bound to a dynamically-sized container (e.g., `std::vector<T>`, `std::list<T>`, `std::set<T>`), it greedily consumes all subsequent command-line arguments identified as positionals.
+This is a "variadic" positional argument.
+-   **Ordering Multiple Positionals:**
--   A required positional argument cannot follow an optional positional argument (one bound to `std::optional` or having a default value) or a variadic (container-based) positional argument.
+    -   Positional arguments bound to non-container types or compile-time sized containers must be defined *before* any variadic positional argument.
--   Typically, you can have at most one variadic positional argument, and it should be the last one defined.
+    -   There can be at most one variadic positional argument, and it must be defined as the *last* positional argument.
+-   **Required vs. Optional:**
+    -   A positional argument is considered required if bound to a non-`std::optional` type without a default value.
+Missing required arguments cause a parse error.
+    -   An optional positional argument is bound to `std::optional<T>` or has a default value.
+    -   Generally, a required positional argument should not follow an optional one, unless the optional one is the last or leads into a final variadic argument, to avoid ambiguity.

 **Modifiers:**
 Positional arguments can use the same "Common Modifiers for Options (and Positionals)" described earlier (e.g., `.default_value()`, `.choices()`, `.checker()`, `.env()`, `.hidden()`, `.value_help()`, `.callback()`).